 24 out of 29 campuses

-are aware of students who are homeless
+are aware of students

 Most colleges said they have students living in shelters, cars, or on their friends' couches, and some described students living in coffee shops and fast-food restaurants, or outside in warmer weather.